shrosler/PowerShellScripts/README.md

 # Scripts

-a repository for common scripts that I found useful
+a repository for scripts that are useful